 Ensuring compliance with this essential requirement, may require measures at the level of fixed installations such as railway infrastructure and its surroundings.
-Compliance with the UTP WAG and UTP NOI are sufficient at the level of rolling stock.
-Contracting States should not impose additional requirements on rolling stock for this essential requirement.
+Compliance with the UTP WAG and UTP NOI are deemed sufficient at the level of vehicles.
+Contracting States should not therefore impose additional requirements on vehicles for this essential requirement.